bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 You can use the late slot (see below) to hand in rejected Lab Reports again.

-You will not be allowed to take the exam if any of the following is True
+You will not be allowed to take the exam if you plagiarized.
-* more than one report is "not ok" by July 6
-* you plagiarized

 ### Criteria
 A report should contain: